matthiasdiener/matthiasdiener.github.io/about.md

 ---
 layout: page
+title: "Research: Affinity-Based Thread and Data Mapping"
-title: Research
+slug: Research
 permalink: /research/
 ---

-# Affinity-Based Thread and Data Mapping

 ## Objectives

-* Create a kernel-based mechanism that detects inter-thread and inter-process communication in shared memory.
+* Create kernel-based mechanisms that detect inter-thread and inter-process communication in parallel applications based on shared memory programming models.
 * Use the detected communication to improve process and thread mapping, as well as data mapping for NUMA architectures.

 ## Mechanisms

-### SPCD: Inter-Thread Communication Detection (IPDPS 2013)
+#### SPCD: Inter-Thread Communication Detection (IPDPS 2013)

 SPCD is a mechanism to detect inter-thread communication of shared-memory based applications.
 SPCD analyzes the addresses of page faults of the application to detect the communication.
 To increase the accuracy of the detection and to be able to detect a change in the communication pattern, SPCD introduces additional low-overhead page faults during the execution of the parallel application.